 As a professional school, the Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA 15275-1103, 412-788-6505.
-The following degree programs are approved by the Commission on Accrediting: the Master of Theological Studies, the Master of Divinity, and the Doctor of Ministry.
+The following degree programs are approved by the Commission on Accrediting: the Master of Practical Theology, the Master of Theological Studies, the Master of Divinity, and the Doctor of Ministry.